TYPO3/tailor/README.md

 from packaging by default.
 You can find the configuration in [`conf/ExcludeFromPackaging.php`](conf/ExcludeFromPackaging.php).

 If you like, you can also use a custom configuration.
-Just add the path to your custom configuration file to the environment variable `TYPO3_EXCLUDE_FROM_PACKAGING`.
+Add the path to your custom configuration file to the environment variable `TYPO3_EXCLUDE_FROM_PACKAGING`.
 This file must return an `array` with the keys `directories` and `files` on root level.